Jump to:

 - Mushrooms: Use hearty mushrooms (shiitake, king oyster, cremini, or portobello) so they don't fall apart.

 - Soy sauce: Regular works best.
-Low-sodium is fine-just taste before adding more.
+Low-sodium is fine - just taste before adding more.

 - Brown the pork first for better flavor.

-- Taste before adding more soy sauce-it's easy to make this too salty.
+- Taste before adding more soy sauce.

 Jean says